philipturner/molecular-renderer/README.md

 TODO (user interface):
 - Minecraft-like sprinting for flying around at different speeds.
-- HUD when crosshair is active: OpenMM ps/s, OpenMM ns/day, rendering ps/s, using Monocraft font + SwiftUI.
+- Key binding "p" to take a picture, "v" to record a video.
 - Scripting API to reproduce any simulation.
 - Automatically halt progress at specified GB limit, estimate average and maximum size from simulation parameters, show remaining disk space.
-- Enable replaying at integer multiples of the sample rate, exporting 24 Hz H.264 video (with motion blur?).
+- Allow replaying at integer multiples of the sample rate.

 TODO (simulation)
-- Real-time energy graph.
+- Asynchronous background process for real-time simulations.
-- Multithreaded background process for real-time CPU simulations.
+- Real-time graph of energy and temperature, reflecting AOT-generated frames.
-- Port the Drexler-MM2 forcefield using ARM assembly.
+- Port the Drexler-MM2 forcefield using no-cutoff OpenMM GPU.
 - Port the [Brenner forcefield](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.42.9458).

 ## Requirements